 Small School, Big Questions...

 At Bosbury we encourage children to think about the world around them by asking questions about what they see, hear and experience.
-On this page you will find a range of big questions which the children have posed, as well as other questions which the children (and staff!) have had a a go at attempting to answer.
-It is important to note that there are no right or wrong answers!
+On this page you will find a range of big questions which the children have posed, as well as other questions which the children (and staff!) have had a go at attempting to answer.

 A new Big Question is posed every week in the Bosbury Telegraph!

-... and lots more Big Questions for you to ponder over!
+... and here are LOTS more previously-asked Big Questions for you to ponder over!

 "Who am I?"